How to Use Big Data Analytics to Drive Business Value in Procurement Forward (Part 2)

 A conversation with Walter Charles, Chief Procurement Officer at Biogen

-JAGGAER recently chatted with supply chain and procurement platform thought leader, Walter Charles, Chief Procurement Officer (CPO) of Biogen at its REV2018 Conference about the procurement challenges and trends facing manufacturing companies today.
-This blogpost is the second in a two-part series of our conversation with Mr. Charles.
+With REV 2019 approaching, we’re revisiting the interview with supply chain and procurement platform thought leader, Walter Charles, Chief Procurement Officer (CPO).
+Originally recorded at the REV2018 Conference on procurement challenges and trends for manufacturing companies – the second in a two-part series of our conversation with Mr. Charles.

 Meeting Today’s Challenges Head On with Big Data Analysis